fasttime/Polytype/readme.md

 abc.whoAmI(); // Prints "B".
 ```

-This is similar to what happens in programming languages that use
-[C3 linearization](https://en.wikipedia.org/wiki/C3_linearization) such as Python, but it is not the
+This is similar to the depth‐first search algorithm of old‐style classes in Python 2, but it is
+different from the behavior of several other programming languages that support multiple
-only reasonable behavior in these cases, and it may not match your expectations if you come from a
+inheritance, and it may not match your expectations if you come from a C++ background.
-C++ background.

 ### Ambiguous protected instance members